dotnet/AspNetCore.Docs/aspnetcore/fundamentals/minimal-apis/security.md

 ## Configuring authorization policies in minimal apps

 Authentication is used to identify and validate the identity of users against an API.
 Authorization is used to validate and verify access to resources in an API and is facilitated by the `IAuthorizationService` registered by the `AddAuthorization` extension method.
-In the following scenario, a `/hello` resource is added that requires a user to present an `is_admin` claim with a `greetings_api` scope claim.
+In the following scenario, a `/hello` resource is added that requires a user to present an `admin` role claim with a `greetings_api` scope claim.

 Configuring authorization requirements on a resource is a two-step process that requires: